 You can get your business listed on every review site and every directory.
 You can check in on your online reputation every day.
-You can do a number of things to earn more reviews and respond to them religiously.
+You can earn more reviews and respond to them religiously.
 You can make it a point to follow up with your customers after every service or purchase.

 All of these things can go a long way toward building the kind of online reputation for your business that will speak for itself, but unfortunately, none of it matters if your customer service isn’t where you need it to be.

 #1.
-It gives people a reason to choose your brand.
+It gives consumers a reason to choose your brand

 In addition to earning repeat business and loyalty, if you can prove your customer service chops to your existing customers, they’ll also be more likely to spread the word about your business.
-After just one positive experience, 77 percent of customers say they would recommend a brand.
+After just one positive experience, 77 percent of customers say they would recommend a brand to a friend.

 The effects of poor customer service can be long-lasting, and sometimes, it can take companies years to recover.
-Approximately 39 percent of consumers say that after they’ve had a bad customer service experience, they’ll avoid the business in question for two whole years.
+In fact, 51% of consumers say they will never do business with a brand again after a negative experience.

 What does great customer service mean to you?